 Fully vaccinated arrivals from many countries, including the USA and most of Europe, are able to visit the UK without any quarantine period, and per newly announced UK travel rules, the entry process is getting easier than ever.

-For a start, pre-departure testing is going away for most visitors.
+For a start, pre-departure testing is going away for most visitors from Oct 4.